-2 former Navy Seals are using robot submarines to build ‘Google Earth’ for the ocean
+2 former Navy SEALs are using robot submarines to build ‘Google Earth’ for the ocean

 That vision has since blossomed into Austin-based Terradepth, a data service company that has developed a new type of robotic submarine to autonomously map the ocean and its varied environments.

 The 30-foot-long submersible uses a camera and sensor suite to collect data, then employs machine learning to process it, discern what’s important, and reprogram itself to return to a location and test for additional information—all without human intervention.
 The system relies on edge computing, which can analyze information and solve problems at the data source in near real time.
-The team successfully ran the submarine through its first on-site paces in nearby Lake Travis earlier this month, paving the way for more robust testing in the Gulf of Mexico within three weeks and the Florida coast after that.
+The team successfully ran the submarine through its first on-site paces in nearby Lake Travis earlier this month, paving the way for more robust testing in the Gulf of Mexico within three weeks and along the Florida coast after that.

 Along with a camera, the submarine utilizes two types of sonar as well as depth, navigational, temperature, and geolocation instruments.
-It can dive to nearly 20,000 feet, the depth of 98% of the ocean.
+It can dive to nearly 20,000 feet, which allows it access to 98% of the ocean.
 A mission autonomy computer calculates route planning, while a payload autonomy computer determines which system to turn on and what task to accomplish.
-The system can also geotag precise locations of data samples.
+The system can also geotag the precise location of data samples.
 Although the prototype runs on the same crude oil used to power ships, future iterations will use a more environmentally friendly hydrogen fuel cell generator currently awaiting a patent.
 The system autonomously recharges at sea.

 The endeavor has already piqued the interest of the maritime data collection industry and billionaire businessman Richard Branson, who is following its progress.
 In just three years, the Terradepth team was able to build a successful prototype on a modest budget and staff for this type of research by reconfiguring existing technology.
-That involved $8 million in seed money from data storage manufacturer Seagate Technology and a dozen engineers who’d previously worked on projects like Tesla’s autonomous driving products and the Mars Pathfinder.
+That involved $8 million in seed money from data storage manufacturer Seagate Technology and a dozen engineers who’d previously worked on projects such as Tesla’s autonomous driving products and the Mars Pathfinder.
 Terradepth is planning a second round of financing in about six weeks.

 The leap forward was the team’s integration of off-the-shelf components.
 “No one had ever put them together with the level of machine learning and autonomy that we required,” says Kauffman, who serves as co-CEO with Wolfel.
 “The big question was, is this thing going to be able to do its job without human intervention, because no one’s ever really done that to the degree that we’re trying to do it.”